Environmental Science BSc (Hons)

 - You can also study individual modules for personal or professional development

-- Practical lab work is a key part of the course
+- Practical lab and field work is a key part of the course

 We offer modern student accommodation at a number of our locations.